laurgao/qaoa-weighted-maxcut/README.md

 *WAIT!
 Before I get into the story, some housekeeping: The final code I'm submitting is [5-cirq-final.ipynb](/attempts/5-cirq-final.ipynb).
 This is an implementation in Cirq.
 However, I spent the majority of time trying to build an implementation in Pennylane, in the notebook [11-pennylane-final.ipynb](/attempts/11-pennylane-final.ipynb).
 I ultimately failed, but you can check it out if you want.
 Even though the code there is incorrect, I have better explanations of the algorithm.*

+## Problem statement

+The [MaxCut problem](https://en.wikipedia.org/wiki/Maximum_cut) is a well-known optimization problem in which the nodes of a given undirected graph have to be divided in two sets (often referred as the set of “white” and “black” nodes) such that the number of edges connecting a white node with a black node are maximized.
+The MaxCut problem is a problem on which the QAOA algorithm has proved to be useful (for an explanation of the QAOA algorithm you can read [this blogpost](https://www.mustythoughts.com/quantum-approximate-optimization-algorithm-explained)).

+At [this link](https://lucaman99.github.io/new_blog/2020/mar16.html) you can find an explicit implementation of the QAOA algorithm to solve the MaxCut problem for the simpler case of an unweighted graph.
+We ask you to generalize the above code to include also the solution for the case of weighted graphs.
+You can use the same code or you can also do an alternative implementation using, for example, qiskit.
+The important point is that you do not make use of any built-in QAOA functionalities.

+**Tl;dr: Generalize the QAOA code to solve the maxcut problems for *weighted* graphs.**

-### My QAOA maxcut journey
+## My QAOA maxcut journey

-My goal for this task was to "re-implement" Jack's code into Pennylane.
-I thought it would be easy: I already had a working non-weighted maxcut Pennylane code, as well as working weighted code from Cirq to base the circuit architecture off of.
+My persoanl goal for this task was to "re-implement" Jack's code into Pennylane.
+I thought it would be easy: I already had working non-weighted maxcut Pennylane code, as well as working weighted code from Cirq to base the circuit architecture off of.
 It would just be a quick tweak of a few lines of code, and all done, right?

 Wrong.
 It's been 6+ hours and my code still doesn't work :facepalm:

 To understand why, let's look at where I was at 11:30 AM, Febrary 21.

 I had just figured out how to generalize an unweighted maxcut circuit into a weighted one.
 It was quite easy: I had to tweak the code in what comes down to 3 locations:
 1. Change the cost function to take weights into account.
 I multiplied the unweighted cost by the weight.
 2. Change the cost unitary matrix - multiply the exponent of the cirq ZZPowGate by the weight